Read The New SLC Cleared for Takeoff here or by clicking this link.

 The New SLC: Rebuilding for the Future

 A lot has changed since the early 1960s.
 SLC has grown into a hub airport, with many flights arriving and leaving around the same time.
 Security needs have evolved, and there is a need for buildings that meet earthquake safety standards.

-SLC's existing facilities have served the community well, but it’s time to make way for the next generation of airport design.
+SLC's former facilities served the community well, but it’s time to make way for the next generation of airport design.

 Click Here to learn more about the features of The New SLC.